workbydivyanshu/p-stream/.github/CONTRIBUTING.md

 Also, make sure that the issue you would like to work on has been given the https://github.com/p-stream/p-stream/labels/approved label by a maintainer.
 Otherwise, if we reject the issue, it means your work will have gone to waste!

 ## Contributing
 If you're here because you'd like to work on an issue, amazing!
-Thank you for even considering contributing to sudo-flix; it means a lot :heart:
+Thank you for even considering contributing to P-Stream; it means a lot :heart:

 Firstly, make sure you've read the [Before you start!](#before-you-start) section!